randallard/randallard/README.md

 - 👋 Hi, I’m @randallard

-I'm working on a game about squaredancing.
+I'm working on a game about square dancing.

 I work as a developer maintining a perl application and sometimes building some rudimentary c# stuff